 But Congress can’t do math and didn’t understand that the fertility rate had collapsed (see chart, below)- and erected a pyramid scheme that will collapse.
 The trust fund component is headed to depletion – and then SS benefits become funded again, entirely as direct transfer from worker deductions.

-It’s a mess created by dimwits in Congress in the past, and more contemporary Congressional reps that have continued to kick the can down the road.
+It’s a mess created by idiots in Congress in the past, and contemporary Congressional reps that have continued to kick the can down the road.

 But the main point here is to correct the record – Social Security has always been a mostly “pay as you go” system, passing contemporary worker payroll contributions directly to retirees.
 This is not new.
 It is a fatal design flaw that Congress assumed the future population would grow forever, thanks to arrogant asshole Paul Ehrlich and his incredibly wrong population predictions.
 (You have no idea how much he influenced wrong policy for decades – that will cost us yet for many more decades.)